-This TAM Plan will outline how DTC's systematic process for assessing, monitoring, and reporting on the physical condition of the assets meets the goals of the SGR.
-DTC accomplishes this by using a defined maintenance approach, preservation, repair, and rehabilitation actions that will attain a continuous SGR for the life of the asset.
+This TAM Plan is an update to the 2018 TAM Plan and will continue to outline how DTC's systematic process for assessing, monitoring, and reporting on the physical condition of the assets meets the goals of the SGR.
+DTC accomplishes this by using a defined maintenance approach, along with preservation, repair, and rehabilitation actions that will attain a continuous SGR for the life of the asset.

-As noted in the prior section, DTC, as a Tier 1 provider, is required to complete and submit with the initial TAM Plan the nine elements as identified in the FTA Final Rule.
-These elements of Tier 1 TAM Plan include:
+As noted in the prior section, DTC, as a Tier 1 provider, is required to complete a TAM Plan with the same nine elements as defined by the FTA for the initial TAM Plan.
+Those elements of Tier 1 TAM Plan include:

 - 1. Capital asset inventory - 2.
 Condition assessment of assets - 3.
 Description of decision-support tools used to estimate capital needs, and prioritize investments - 4.
 Project-based prioritization of investments - 5.
 TAM and SGR Policy - 6.
 TAM Plan implementation strategy - 7.
 Description of key activities to support TAM over four-year horizon period - 8.
 Identification of resources needed to support TAM Plan - 9.
-Outline/approach of how the plan will be evaluated and updated
+Outline/approach of how the plan will be evaluated and updated responsible for ensuring those strategies and goals are met.
+Meeting those goals and expectations of the TAM Plan cannot be accomplished by one sole individual.
+To ensure an ongoing successful implementation of the TAM Plan, DTC has established a TAM Team comprised of a core group of key senior and support staff.
+Accordingly, DTC will continue to maintain its established TAM Plan hierarchy.
+These goals and updates shall be approved by DTC's Executive Director.
+Figure 1 illustrates the DTC's TAM Team that will be responsible for the implementation of the TAM Plan.

-1.3 TAM PLAN APPROACH
+1.3.
+TAM PLAN APPROACH